mkwatra08/JetSetGo/README.md

 # JetSetGo Travel Itinerary Website

-JetSetGo is a travel itinerary website designed to help users plan their trips effectively.
-Built using Django and MySQL, JetSetGo offers a user-friendly interface and robust functionality to streamline the travel planning process.
+JetSetGo is a travel itinerary website created to assist users in planning their trips efficiently.
+Developed with Django and MySQL, JetSetGo features a user-friendly interface and robust functionality to simplify the travel planning experience.

 ## Features:
 - **User Authentication**: Sign up and log in to access the website's features securely.